 Summary of changes to pay and conditions since 2017

-5. The main changes to the Document and accompanying guidance since 2017 make provision for the September 2018 pay award.
+5. The main changes to the Document and accompanying guidance since 2018 make provision for the September 2019 pay award and the devolution of teachers’ pay arrangements in Wales from September 2018 referred to above .

 Other information